seporaitis/mysqlparse/docs/index.rst

 ======================================

 The purpose of ``mysqlparse`` library is to provide structural access to MySQL queries.
-Everything looks better with an example:
+It looks better with an example:

 .. code-block:: python